 A hardwood decking should have class 1 – otherwise it’s not worth the money and its maintenance costs will very soon outpass the initial investment.

 With installation methods varying, the most popular one is using pre-drilled boards.
-One of the cheapest hardwood materials, pre-drilled and with basic design, will cost anywhere between 190 and 220 pounds per square meter.
+One of the cheapest hardwood materials, pre-drilled and with basic design, will cost anywhere between £190 and £220 per square meter.

-Aluminium composite decking panels are already a popular decking type.
-They contain wooden starch and plastic (polypropylene).
+Aluminium composite decking panels which contain wooden starch and plastic (polypropylene).
 This material is well-established in practice as it looks stylish – it’s not easy to distinguish between composite and natural wood at first sight.
 This is due to the fact that the better part of the composite mixture (around 60 to 80%) is made of pieces of wood.
 The rest of it is reserved for compounds, such as polyethylene, UV-stabilisers, pigments and so on.
 Therefore, this type of material is also known as WPC – wood polymer composite.

 The price of the decking heavily depends on the different manufacturer, as well as the material, shape and complexity.
-Anywhere between 180 and 240 pounds – it will include the installation fee, too.
+Anywhere between £180 and £240 – it will include the installation fee, too.

 Different manufacturers in and about London include: